sarusso/MetaBox/README.md

 ## Setting up VPN

-MetaBox To provide VPN access MetaBox uses Hamachi, which even if requires a third-party intermediary (their servers), the setup is extremely simplified.
-Moreover, once established, the connection is directly tunneled to your MetaBox host in the majority of the cases even across Firewalls and NATs.
+MetaBox uses Hamachi to provide VPN access which, even if requires a third-party intermediary (their servers), provides an extremely simplified setup process.
+Moreover, once established, the connection is directly tunneled to your MetaBox host in the majority of the cases, even across Firewalls and NATs.

 To set it up, first you need to go on http://vpn.net (Hamachi's website) and signup for a free account.
 Then you need to create a new netowrk.
 We suggest type "mesh", without password, and to require memeber approval.
 Copy the network ID (in the format xxx-yyy-zzz).
 Then:

-    $ metabox/ssh vpn
+    $ metabox/shell vpn
     $ sudo su
     $ hamachi login
     $ hamachi  # Will show status